pawelpiwosz/docker-chrome/README.md

 ### Credits

 I wrote this container based on [Marco](https://github.com/mmatoscom/) work.
+Also, I used a tips described in [this repo](https://github.com/Zenika/alpine-chrome).
+Many thanks for great job to [Jessfraz](https://github.com/jessfraz/dockerfiles).